SjoerdV/SjoerdV.github.io/_posts/2022-12-21-post-a-new-public-github-repository-python.md

 Reference: [https://github.com/SjoerdV/PublicPythonProjects/tree/main/pwsh_vs_python](https://github.com/SjoerdV/PublicPythonProjects/tree/main/pwsh_vs_python)

 In VSCode, I love the way PowerShell handles JSON/XML objects, compared to Python.
-PowerShell allows you to navigate the objects through intellisense auto complete (using the CTRL+. combination) far better than the clunky way you have to write out the object references in Python.
+PowerShell allows you to navigate the objects through intellisense auto complete (using the CTRL+SPACE combination) far better than the clunky way you have to write out the object references in Python.

 ![Intellisense auto complete when interacting with JSON objects in PowerShell](/assets/images/screen20221222012427.png) *Intellisense auto complete when interacting with JSON objects in PowerShell*